therealbstern/apcupsd/doc/manual/manual.rst

 ...where the only thing you have changed is to append to the end of the line.
-This addition will prevent the operating system from interferring with apcupsd
+This addition will prevent the operating system from interfering with apcupsd

 Starting Apcupsd on Windows
 ---------------------------

 The installer will give you an opportunity start the Apcupsd service immediately.
-If you choose to start it manually, you may do so by selecting the "Start Apcuspd" link from the Start->Programs->Apcupsd folder.
+If you choose to start it manually, you may do so by selecting the "Start Apcupsd" link from the Start->Programs->Apcupsd folder.

 On Windows NT/2000/XP, you may alternatively go to the Control